Synthetixio/synthetix-v3/protocol/oracle-manager/README.md

 - `nodeType` Value: 1
 - Parameters:
   - `uint256 operation` - The type of operation to use when combining the parent's data.
-    - 0 - `MAX`: Return the data of the parent with the highest price.
+    - 0 - `RECENT`: Return the data of the parent that has the greatest timestamp.
     - 1 - `MIN`: Return the data of the parent with the lowest price.
+    - 2 - `MAX`: Return the data of the parent with the highest price.
-    - 2 - `MEAN`: Return the mean average of all the values in the parents' data.
+    - 3 - `MEAN`: Return the mean average of all the values in the parents' data.
-    - 3 - `MEDIAN`: Return the data of the parent that has the median price.
+    - 4 - `MEDIAN`: Return the data of the parent that has the median price.
+    - 5 - `MUL`: Return the price of the parents after multiplying them.
+The timestamp is averaged.
-    - 4 - `RECENT`: Return the data of the parent that has the greatest timestamp.
+    - 6 - `DIV`: Return the price of the parents after dividing them.
+The timestamp is averaged.
 - Expected Parents: >1

+### Price Deviation Circuit Breaker Node

+The Price Deviation Circuit Breaker Node passes through value of the first parent if the prices between the first two parents are within the deviation tolerance.
+Otherwise, it returns the third parent if specified or reverts with `DeviationToleranceExceeded`.

+- `nodeType` Value: 6
+- Parameters:
+  - `uint256 deviationTolerance` - The percentage difference (denominated with 18 decimals) between the two parents' prices over which the node will provide the fallback parent node's data or revert.
+- Expected Parents: 2-3

 ### Staleness Circuit Breaker Node

-The Staleness Circuit Breaker Node passes through the value of the first parent if the timestamp associated with it is within the staleness tolernace.
+The Staleness Circuit Breaker Node passes through the value of the first parent if the timestamp associated with it is within the staleness tolerance.
 Otherwise, it returns the second parent if specified or reverts with `NoFallbackProvided`.

 - `nodeType` Value: 7
 - Parameters:
   - `uint256 stalenessTolerance` - The number of seconds in the past that determines whether the first parent's data is considered stale.
 If it's stale, the node will provide the fallback parents node's data or revert.
 - Expected Parents: 1-2

-### Price Deviation Circuit Breaker Node

-The Price Deviation Circuit Breaker Node passes through value of the first parent if the prices between the first two parents are within the deviation tolerance.
-Otherwise, it returns the third parent if specified or reverts with `DeviationToleranceExceeded`.

-- `nodeType` Value: 5
-- Parameters:
-  - `uint256 deviationTolerance` - The percentage difference (denominated with 18 decimals) between the two parents' prices over which the node will provide the fallback parent node's data or revert.
-- Expected Parents: 2-3

 ### External Node